-Let’s face it, if you can’t see where you are going, skiing or snowboarding can be a little difficult, that's why ski goggles are an important part of your equipment list.
+If you can’t see where you are going, skiing or snowboarding can be a little difficult, that's why ski goggles are an important part of your equipment list.

-Goggles offer improved definition and provide vital protection for your eyes and face in harsh weather conditions.
-They're also great if you are wearing a helmet because they fit snug over the helmet (but do ensure they fit your helmet before you buy a pair).
+Ski and snowboard goggles offer improved definition and provide vital protection for your eyes and face in harsh or sunny weather conditions.
+They're also great if you are wearing a helmet because they fit snug over the helmet (but do try them on to ensure they fit your helmet before you buy a pair).
 You can choose from a whole host of different sized and shaped goggles, so make sure you get a pair that are comfortable without any obvious gaps.
 You may even consider taking both a pair of goggles and a pair of glasses with you on the mountain – and you can wear whichever better suits the weather conditions, or keep the sunglasses for lunch breaks and hiking uphill.

 If you normally wear prescription glasses then there are various solutions, including specific models of goggles that fit over most glasses frames.
 Treating your regular glasses with an anti-fog treatment can help to prevent them misting up inside the goggles.
 You can normally get a good anti-fog treatment from your optician or snowsports shop.
 If you do wear glasses you may want to consider choosing a spherical lens.
 Spherical lenses can offer improved vision, especially at the periphery of your vision with much reduced image distortion about the edges of the lens.